 Natural key mapping¶

 The keys of the product groups, products, and variants should have a natural mapping to something comprehensible on the retailer side.
-Ideally something like an article number, SKU number, or codes that are both used internally and externally as identifiers for the different entities.
+Ideally something like an article number or codes that are both used internally and externally as identifiers for products and product groups.
 The keys provided in the feed must match the keys provided in the order notifications.
+For variant keys, SKU numbers should be used.

 The release date of a product indicates how new a product is considered to be.
 The release date should correspond to when the product is made available for purchase.
 Release dates are highly recommended to be provided in the feed when possible.